 I remember going to at least 3 different grocery stores to buy the things I would binge on.
 So that the cashier wouldn’t judge me for buying so much s***.
 And I remember this deep feeling of being crazy after every binge.
 I never felt so lonely in my entire life.

-Sometimes speaking up about your eating disorder backfires
+Sometimes opening up about your eating disorder backfires

 Once I tried to share it with a friend, who answered, “you are crazy,” with a judgmental look on his face.
 I didn’t say anything to anyone after this for years.